 After getting back to the Daily Planet, he pitches what he got to Perry.
 However, White tells him that Lois will be the one who’ll write the article, despite comforting Olsen with the fact that he’ll get a shared byline.

-After getting back to his desk, Jimmy prints out his pictures before noticing something in a picture showing the captured Intergang members.
+After getting back to his desk, Jimmy prints out his pictures before noticing something in an image showing the captured Intergang members.
 He discovers that it’s a book of matches with the Ace O’ Clubs logo on it.
 He realizes that it didn’t come from Bibbo since he only got as far as the police lines, not to mention that he didn’t show up yet.
 Deciding that one of the Intergang members has possibly eaten there prior to the incident, he prints out the key pictures as Issue 5 ends with him confronting Perry about his need to follow up on the recent story with a matchbook serving as his starting point.

 Issue 6 opens with Olsen taking his “Shots” as he gives a pitch to White on Intergang using Apokoliptian weaponry.
 Perry explains that they acquired their tech following the failed invasion, but Jimmy thinks that Darkseid is secretly supplying them with the otherworldly armor.
 Clark overhears all of this as Jimmy displays his evidence of an Ace O’ Clubs matchbook laying near the captured goons.
 However, Perry doesn’t buy it and thinks that Bibbo may have accidentally dropped it at the crime scene as he brushes it all off due to lack of evidence.

 Just then, he notices Kent as he tells Olsen to share his possible story with him.
 Jimmy tells Clark about his investigation on a hidden connection between Apokolips and Intergang.
 However, Clark fears for his safety and wants him to discuss this with Lois, just as she returns to her desk.
 Olsen says that she’s working on the recent dock fire story, but promises to talk with her following lunch.
-From there, he heads out the give Bibbo his Superman picture.
+From there, he heads out to give Bibbo his Superman picture.

 During his subway ride, he narrates about asking the restaurateur some questions since Lois told him to not only trust his instincts, but also be persistent.
 As such, he arrives at the Ace O’ Clubs pub and begins to share his pictures with Bibbo before asking him about a familiar matchbook that was found near the captured members of Intergang.
 Bibbowski explains that he did overhear a few “toughs” talking about a certain “caper”, but didn’t think much of it.
 After being pointed towards the thugs, Jimmy decides to follow them.